william-wayland/sspge/README.md

 Well, that's what it was going to be.
 Instead I used this opportunity to learn some highschool collision / gravity simulation physics.
 Again.
 I admittedly do not know much about physics academically, but it's interesting to me.

 It (somewhat) accurately simulates multi-body gravity equations.
 Some of the more interesting parts is the collision-energy loss mitigation strategies I've implemented.
-I didn't do any research ont this topic everything here is of my own design.
+I did no research on this topic; everything here is of my own design.

-I validated my approach by calculating the center-of-mass and total energy of the system (kinetic + potential); the center-of-mass indeed does remain stationary but the system is slightly lossy unfortunately.
+I validated my approach by calculating the center-of-mass and total energy of the system (kinetic + potential); the center-of-mass does remain stationary - the system seems to be symmetric - but the system is slightly lossy energy-wise unfortunately.

 ### Collision Strategies